lockstockandbarrel/earth/docs/lesson1_ucs4.md

          !------
          !
 NOTE:
          ! does the ASCII message have to be converted to UCS-4?
-         ! this will be discussed in detail later, but for now ! remember you can change the encoding of a file dynamically open (stdout, encoding='DEFAULT')
+         !
+This will be discussed in detail later, but for now ! remember you can change the encoding of a file dynamically open (stdout, encoding='DEFAULT')
          !------